Qbizinc/airflow-presto/README.md

 * Add multi-node support to presto docker image
 * Use `--file input.sql` from presto cli to pass an input file instead of the inline argument when a file is passed
+* Package the module to make it pip-installable.